-Huntington’s disease is an inherited disorder in which the brain slowly degenerates.
-2 Over a number of years, a person with Huntington’s disease may experience a triad of behavioural, cognitive and motor symptoms 3 Ultimately, people with Huntington’s disease become completely dependent on a caregiver.4 This places a huge burden on the caregiver, who is usually a family member.
+Huntington’s disease is an inherited disorder in which there is gradual atrophy of the brain striatum.1,2 Over many years, a person with Huntington’s disease may experience uncontrolled movements, behavioural disturbances and mental deterioration.3 Ultimately, people with Huntington’s disease become completely dependent on a caregiver.4 This places a huge burden on the caregiver, who is usually a family member.

-Huntington’s disease is a genetic disorder.
-If one parent has the disease, their child has a 50% chance of inheriting the defective Huntington’s disease gene.
-2 Everyone who has this defective gene will develop symptoms of the disease.4
+Huntington’s disease is an autosomal dominant disorder, affecting both genders equally.
+If one parent has the disease, each child has a 50% chance of inheriting the defective Huntington’s disease gene.
+Everyone who has this defective gene will eventually develop symptoms of the disease.4

 The signs and symptoms of Huntington’s disease most often appear in middle age, though this varies from person to person.
-2 As the disease emerges, the patient will exhibit changes in behaviour and personality, including depression, irritability and anxiety.3 As the disease progresses, severe memory problems can occur.3
+As the disease progresses, the patient may show changes in behaviour and personality, including depression, irritability and anxiety.
+Problems with cognition and memory also can occur.5,6

-‘Chorea’ is the most common symptom of Huntington’s disease, and is often the initial concern that brings a patient to a doctor.3 It affects 90 percent of patients at some point in their illness.
-Chorea consists of jerky, involuntary movements of the upper and lower extremities, face or body.
-The word chorea comes from the Greek word for ‘dance’, since people with chorea often writhe, twist and turn in a constant uncontrollable dance-like motion.
-2
+Chorea is the most visible symptom of HD and occurs in approximately 90% of patients at some point in their illness.7,8 Chorea consists of jerky, involuntary movements of the upper and lower extremities, face or body.8 The word chorea comes from the Greek word for ‘dance,’ since people with chorea often writhe, twist and turn in a characteristic dance-like motion.5,9

 Seeking diagnosis and care

-A doctor should be consulted if a person experiences changes in their movements, emotional state or mental ability.
+A doctor should be consulted at the first onset of symptoms, such as changes in movements, emotional state or mental ability.
 While a family doctor may be able to diagnose Huntington’s disease, most people will see a neurologist to confirm the diagnosis and to get help in managing their various symptoms.
 Huntington’s disease is typically diagnosed after a thorough neurological examination, including brain imaging or genetic testing, and a review of family history.6

-There is a genetic test for Huntington’s disease, which can be used to confirm a diagnosis, and also identify future risk in people who have Huntington’s disease in their family.
-2,3 It is recommended that the genetic test is accompanied by counselling, since a positive diagnosis can be emotionally devastating.
-2,3
+There is also a genetic test for Huntington’s disease, which can be used to confirm a diagnosis, and also identify future risk in people who have Huntington’s disease in their family.
+It is recommended that the genetic test be accompanied by counselling, since a positive diagnosis can be emotionally devastating.6

-Medication is available to treat the symptoms of Huntington’s disease.
-However, there is currently no cure, and the average life expectancy following diagnosis is 10–30 years.2
+There is no cure for the disease, and the average life expectancy following diagnosis is about 10–30 years.6

-It is essential that people with Huntington’s disease receive professional advice regarding their treatment.
+It is essential that people with Huntington’s disease seek comprehensive care from trained professionals.